 “I got signed a secured investment agreement from angel investors in London who are ready to give me money for my startup.”

 Tip: in general, there is nothing wrong with this statement, but it has to be presented in conjunction with other trusted documents and proofs.
 Attaching the extract of such signed secured investment agreement is beneficial but, please, be so kind to provide also extract of your business plan activities for the next couple of years and other documents to show the full picture about your startup.

 7. Stop slavery

 I am an employee with Tier 2 sponsorship provided by my current employer.
 I want to be free and choose my future employers by myself, not because of visa sponsorship.

 Tip: this honest and very sensitive paragraph will bring endorsement to refusal and the whole visa application – to rejection.
 Remember: Tier 1 Exceptional Talent Visa route is not a substitution of the Tier 2 General Visa route.
 Your argument about freedom is not related to unique and exceptional professional skills at all.
 Provide more interesting and well-reasoned thoughts about why the UK will get more benefits from you as an Exceptional Talent Visa holder.

 “I am a certified expert in Technology.
 I got a Computer Science degree at the University and have 15+ years of experience in Digital Technology.
 What I need to apply – Exceptional Talent or Exceptional Promise (or I am too old for Promise)?”

 Tip: the question is not even about choosing your route between talent and promise but do you need to apply for this visa at all?
 What extraordinary skill set do you have and what exactly the UK digital industry will gain out of your experience?
-The pure number of years of your work and a list of professional certifications is good for job-seeking but for Tech Nation Visa.
-Hence, you need to think wider and give more reasons for Tech Nation to trust in your talent.
+The real number of years of your work and a list of professional certifications is good for job-seeking but Tech Nation Visa.
+Hence, you need to think broader and give more reasons for Tech Nation to trust in your talent.